+Unit reference

+Credit value

+Unit aim

+Kevel 3

+GL 34

-Unit aim The purpose of this unit is to provide the learner with the knowledge, understanding and skills required to support individuals to negotiate familiar and unfamiliar environments.
+Unit knowledge, understanding and skills required to support individuals to negotiate familiar and unfamiliar environments.

-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Understand the factors that may impact on an individual being able to negotiate their environments.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 1.
+Understand the factors that may impact on an individual being able to negotiate their environments.
+1. Understand the factors that may impact on an individual being able to negotiate their environments.
+1.1.
 Analyse how a range of conditions and/or disabilities may impact on individuals being able to negotiate environments.
 Describe potential environmental barriers to individuals negotiating environments.
 1.3.
 Establish how environmental barriers to individuals negotiating environments can be addressed.
-Be able to prepare to support an individual to negotiate an environment.
+2.Be able to prepare to support an individual to negotiate an environment.
+2.1.
 Explain the scope of own role in supporting an individual to negotiate an environment.

-2.2.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 2.2.
 Establish the resources that are available to support an individual to negotiate an environment.

-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 2.3.
+2.3.
 Assess the risks associated with an individual negotiating familiar and unfamiliar environments.
 2.4.
 Work with others to develop a plan to support an individual to negotiate an environment.
-Be able to support the individual to negotiate an environment.
+3. Be able to support the individual to negotiate an environment.
 3.1.
 Agree with the individual activities which require negotiating an environment.
 3.2.
 Support an individual to negotiate an environment following agreed plan.
 3.3.
 Provide information to the individual when negotiating an unfamiliar environment.
 4. Be able to evaluate and revise the support provided to an individual to negotiate an environment.
 4.1.
-Observe and record an individual's ability to negotiate an environment. an environment.
+Observe and record an individual's ability to negotiate an environment.
 4.2.
 Evaluate the success of negotiating an environment with an individual and/or others.

-4.3.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 4.3.
 Use records of observations and feedback from the individual and/or others to review the plan to negotiate an environment.
 4.4.
 Agree a revised plan with the individual and/or others.
 4.5.
 Evaluate own contribution to supporting an individual to negotiate an environment.